howie6879/ruia/docs/en/topics/selector.md

 ### Core arguments

 Arguments of all `Field` classes:
-- default: default value if no HTML tag founded.
+- default: str, default value, recommended, without which, will raise an Error when trying to get a non exist value.
 - many: bool, the return value will be a list.